 - You need to buy and store oil that is required for heating.

 - If war breaks out, the oil will be cut off.

 Biomass boilers can also be known as wood boilers, and that’s because they run using logs or wood pellets.

 These biomass boilers generate the heat in quite a cheap and affordable way, so it’s something to look into if you care about saving money.

 They tend to be very energy efficient as well; they’re among the most sustainable options out there at the moment.

 Pellets tend to help these boilers run better, but logs are cheaper to buy.

-- Wood pellet fuel supply is not due to price hike.
+- Wood pellet fuel supply is not due to a price hike.

 - They are carbon neutral, ideal for reducing carbon tax.

-- Renewable heat incentive payments are likely to cover the costs of your investment, so you will get it all back in the long run.
+- Renewable heat incentive payments are likely to cover the costs of your investment so that you will get it all back in the long run.

 - More expensive than gas boilers to fit.

 - Space for fuel storage is needed outside of your home.